mysociety/fixmystreet/glossary.md

     addition to each boundary's geometry (that is, its actual shape on the map), MapIt also identifies what <strong>area type</strong> it is.
-The area type indicates what level of administrative boundary that area represents -- for example, a national border, or the boundary of a province, or a ward, and so on.
+The area type indicates what level of administrative boundary that area represents &mdash; for example, a national border, or the boundary of a province, or a ward, and so on.
     <p>
       The <a href="#config-variable" class="glossary">config variable</a>